Skip to content

 Progress:

-As of April 2024, the number of children and young people waiting for their Speech and Language Therapy (SaLT) EHC needs assessment report was 257, down from over 600 in 2023.
+We continue to make progress on the number of children and young people waiting for speech and language assessments.
+As of September 2024, the number of children and young people waiting for their Speech and Language Therapy (SaLT) EHC needs assessment report was 107, down from over 600 in 2023.

 2: Improve the quality of Education, Health and Care Plan (EHCP) documents.